DrAShabut/AndroidDev/session-8.md

 ## Add Espresso dependencies

-To add Espresso dependencies to your project, complete the following steps:
+To add Espresso dependencies to your project if not been added by default, complete the following steps:

 1. Open your app’s build.gradle file.
 This is usually not the top-level build.gradle file but app/build.gradle.